Hasaber8/Hasaber8.github.io/content/posts/PE-violet-June-Update-2-changelog.md

 * Network indicatior fixed

 ### Very Important Notice:-
-* From now on Hentai and PE will have completely different trees, feature and changelog, please don't compare them!
+* From now on Hentai and PE will have completely different trees, feature and changelog, please don't compare them!!!!

 ### You don't need to , but if you want donate:-
 * PayPal:- https://www.paypal.me/rohanhasabe8